Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-heroku.md

 * You have to set your Scalingo addons according to the addons you had on your Heroku app.
   If you require an addon that is not present in [this list](https://scalingo.com/addons), feel free to [send us an email](mailto:support@scalingo.com).
-* You will need to migrate your databases manually, dumping it from Heroku and restoring it to Scalingo:
+* You will need to migrate any database manually, dumping it from Heroku and restoring it to Scalingo:
   * [Dump and restore a MongoDB database]({% post_url /databases/2015-09-30-dump-restore-mongodb %})
   * [Dump and restore a PostgreSQL database]({% post_url /databases/2015-10-01-dump-restore-postgresql %})
   * [Dump and restore a MySQL database]({% post_url /databases/2015-10-01-dump-restore-mysql %})